 Flying with your drone?
 Here are some things to keep in mind:

-Want to learn more about traveling on an airplane with your drone?
-Check out our guide to bringing a drone on a plane to get more detailed tips, including how to find the Watt hours on your LIPO batteries, and more.
+Speaking of travel, if you want to learn more about traveling on an airplane with your drone?
+Check out our guide to bringing a drone on a plane to get more detailed tips, including how to find the Watt-hours on your LIPO batteries, and more.

 Love the idea of a drone backpack but don’t want to buy one just yet?
 Then consider making one for yourself (like the one featured above, which we found here).